datumforge/fgax/README.md

 ```

 This will allow the hooks to delete tuples correctly after the `ent.Op` is updated to a `UpdateOne` from a `DeleteOne`

+## Contributing

+Please read the [contributing](.github/CONTRIBUTING.md) guide as well as the [Developer Certificate of Origin](https://developercertificate.org/).
+You will be required to sign all commits to the Datum project, so if you're unfamiliar with how to set that up, see [github's documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).

+## Security

+We take the security of our software products and services seriously, including all of the open source code repositories managed through our Github Organizations, such as [datumforge](https://github.com/datumforge).
+If you believe you have found a security vulnerability in any of our repositories, please report it to us through coordinated disclosure.

+**Please do NOT report security vulnerabilities through public github issues, discussions, or pull requests!**

+Instead, please send an email to `security@datum.net` with as much information as possible to best help us understand and resolve the issues.
+See the security policy attached to this repository for more details.

+## Questions?

+Open a github issue on this repository and we'll respond as soon as we're able!